Microfracture surgery

 Microfracture surgery is an articular cartilage repair surgical technique that works by creating tiny fractures in the underlying bone.
 This causes new cartilage to develop from a so-called super-clot.

 The surgery is quick (typically lasting between 30 and 90 minutes), minimally invasive, and can have a significantly shorter recovery time than an arthroplasty (knee replacement).

 Chronic articular cartilage defects do not heal spontaneously.
 However, acute traumatic osteochondral lesions or surgically created lesions extending into subchondral bone, e.g. by Pridie drilling, spongialization abrasion or microfracture causing the release of multipotent mesenchymal stem cells from the bone marrow, may heal with repair tissue consisting of fibrous tissue, fibrocartilage or hyaline-like cartilage.
-The quality of the repair tissue after these "bone marrow stimulating techniques" depends on various factors including the species and age of the individual, the size and localization of the articular cartilage defect, the surgical technique, e.g., how the subchondral bone plate is treated, and the postoperative rehabilitation protocol.
+The quality of the repair tissue after these "bone marrow stimulating techniques" depends on the species and age of the individual, the size and localization of the articular cartilage defect, the surgical technique, e.g., how the subchondral bone plate is treated, and the postoperative rehabilitation protocol.

 According to a 2017 article in the Journal of Orthopaedics, "Studies have shown that microfracture techniques do not fill in the chondral defect fully, and it forms fibro cartilage rather than hyaline cartilage.
 The microfracture techniques became controversial due to a lack of favourable reports on the long-term effects."